johnkoerner/MsBuildConcurrencyProblems/readme.md

 # Repoistory Purpose

-This repository demonstrates a an [issue](https://github.com/Microsoft/msbuild/issues/2366) with concurrency in builds with projects using the old and new project file formats.
+This repository demonstrates an [issue](https://github.com/Microsoft/msbuild/issues/2366) with concurrency in builds with projects using the old and new project file formats.
 In this case `B.CppCLILibrary` gets built twice.

 ## Project Setup